 - (1) Future PERFORMANCE HOW do you project your organization's future PERFORMANCE?
-HOW do you use findings from PERFORMANCE reviews and KEY comparative and competitive data in your PROJECTIONS?
-HOW do you reconcile any differences between these projections and those developed for your KEY ACTION PLANS (addressed in 2.2a[6])? - (2) Continuous Improvement and INNOVATION HOW do you use findings from PERFORMANCE reviews to develop priorities for continuous improvement and opportunities for INNOVATION?
-HOW do you DEPLOY these priorities and opportunities - to work group and functional-level operations; and - when appropriate, to your suppliers, PARTNERS, and COLLABORATORS to ensure organizational ALIGNMENT?
+HOW do you use findings from PERFORMANCE reviews and KEY comparative and competitive data in your PROJECTIONS? - (2) Continuous Improvement and INNOVATION HOW do you use findings from PERFORMANCE reviews to develop priorities for continuous improvement and opportunities for INNOVATION?
+HOW do you DEPLOY these priorities and opportunities - · to work group and functional-level operations; and - when appropriate, to your suppliers, PARTNERS, and COLLABORATORS to ensure organizational ALIGNMENT?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

 - 4.1.
 The questions in this item are closely linked to each other and to other Criteria items.
 The following are examples of key linkages: - Your organizational performance measurement (4.1a) including the comparative data and information you select, and the performance measures reported throughout your Criteria item responses should inform your organizational performance reviews (4.1b). - Organizational performance reviews (4.1b) should reflect your strategic objectives and action plans (category 2), and the results of organizational performance analysis and review should inform your strategy development and implementation, and your priorities for improvement and opportunities for innovation (4.1c). - Your performance projections for your key action plans should be reported in 2.2a(6). - Your organizational performance results should be reported in items 7.1-7.5. - 4.1a.
 Data and information from performance measurement should be used to support fact-based decisions that set and align organizational directions and resource use at the work unit, key process, department, and organization levels. - 4.1a(2).
 The comparative data and information you select should be used to support operational and strategic decision making.
 Comparative data and information are obtained by benchmarking and by seeking competitive comparisons.
-Benchmarking is identifying processes and results that represent best practices and performance for similar activities, inside or outside your industry.

-Competitive comparisons relate your performance to that of competitors and other organizations providing similar educational programs and services.
+- Benchmarking is identifying processes and results that represent best practices and performance for similar activities, inside or outside your industry.
+Competitive comparisons relate your performance to that of competitors and other organizations providing similar products and services. - 4.1a(3).

-- 4.1a(3).
 Agility in your measurement system might be needed in response to regulatory changes, other changes in the political environment, innovations in organizational processes or business models, new competitor offerings, or productivity enhancements.
 Responses to such changes might involve, for example, adopting different performance measures or adjusting the intervals between measurements. - 4.1b.
 Performance analysis includes examining performance trends; organizational, industry, and technology projections; and comparisons, cause-effect relationships, and correlations.
 This analysis should support your performance reviews, help determine root causes, and help set priorities for resource use.
-Accordingly, such analysis draws on all types of data: educational program and service performance, student related, financial and market, operational, and competitive.
+Accordingly, such analysis draws on all types of data: product performance, customerrelated, financial and market, operational, and competitive.
 The analysis should also draw on publicly mandated measures, when appropriate, and might also be informed by internal or external IMC RBNQA assessments. - 4.1b.
 Rapid response to changing organizational needs and challenges may include responding to the need for transformational change in your organizational structure and work systems.